 What research protocols are subject to review by the program?

 All open research protocols involving human participants at the Medical School and the Danforth Campus are subject to review by the program.
-Research subject to monitoring by other mechanism will not be reviewed except in for-cause circumstances.
+Research subject to monitoring by other mechanisms are not usually reviewed except in for-cause circumstances.

 How will I be notified that my research is selected for monitoring?

-The Principal Investigator will be notified in writing that a particular study has been selected for review.
-The monitoring staff will then call to make a mutually agreeable appointment for on-site review, typically within 7-10 days of notification.
+The Principal Investigator will be notified via email that a particular study has been selected for review.
+The HRQA staff will then make arrangements to schedule a mutually agreeable appointment for on-site review, typically within 7-10 days of notification.

 Does the principal investigator need to be present for the entire process?

-After a short general discussion of the research protocol, the analyst will need a place to work and access to the requested files.
-Someone who is able to answer questions (either the PI or research coordinator) should be available by phone.
+After a short general discussion of the research protocol and how the research files are organized, the HRQA staff will need a place to work and access to the requested files.

 What will be reviewed?